aatuh/recsys/GETTING_STARTED.md

 # Getting Started (Local Repo Workflow)

 Follow this guide after cloning the repo to bring the RecSys stack up locally, seed sample data, and call `/v1/recommendations`.
-It focuses on **running from source**.
+It focuses on **running from source**—use it if you are contributing to RecSys, need to inspect internals, or want an offline sandbox.
 If you only need hosted HTTP examples, skip this file and read `docs/quickstart_http.md`.

 ---